Mytrill/hypract/README.md

 # Todo

 [ ] Merge Query into ExecuteQuery
 [ ] Merge firebase data with model data? or keep the 2 separate?
 [ ] Reintroduce the model data
 [ ] Make apiActionCreator usable with any api and expose it! (maybe that will go well with the model data?)
+[ ] Fix build system, add module, es2015 (maybe try rollup again?)